When you’ve decided that you want to be master of your own destiny and start your own business, you need to find the perfect business idea for you.

 How do you spot a trend?

 Most entrepreneurs start by assessing current business trends.
 They do this by listening to the news, reading industry-specific research, talking to friends, family, other entrepreneurs or drawing on their own personal work experience.
+They also use their financial data to gain better business insight.

 Case study: Ugly Drinks